 Most potters spend a lot of time thinking about how things, particularly pots, function.
 Is the lip of this mug comfortable to drink from?
 Does this teapot spout dribble after pouring?
-To make high quality work, all potters should ask themselves these types of questions.
 But what does handmade pottery do when you are not using it?
 Gay Smith argues that it still has a function, which is to be stored conveniently and efficiently.

 The Function of Storage